eericzzhang/ls-regularization/README.md

 # lˢ-Regularized Linear Models: Model Selection Consistency (s ∈ (0,1))

 This repository contains the simulation study materials used in Qidi Peng, Eric Zhang, and Tong Zhen's paper, titled "On Model Selection Consistency of ls-regularized Linear Models with s ∈ (0, 1)."
+This repository includes our simulation study code, seeds for repeatability, and

 ### **Citation**
 As this is a supplementary simulation study for our paper, to cite this project, cite the published paper.\